CyberUltron-Nikhil/Cyberultron-AI/progress/till_1_05_2025/nikhil's_progress.md

 ## Issues
-- Finding it difficult to think about how to extract required input for the model to function autonomously
+- Require DDOS and Bot network logs from Yogesh , delays in delivery of logs
-- looking into how I can simulate a DDOS attack to test out the model and the agent
+- looking into how I can simulate a DDOS attack to test out the model and the agent ( thinkking about building a simulation script using the network logs provided by yogesh to test the workking of the agent)